sclause2412/grandorgue-organ-huber/README.md

 * Steinway Model B from year 2017 which I use for Klavier

 Both samplesets are licensed under GPLv2.
 Please have a look on his website for much more very beautiful small samplesets of different instruments: [OdfGrandOrgue](http://orgues-dominiquelacaud.fr/)

+**Joe Hardy**

+Together with Lynn Walls he created very nice sampleset for a Barton 3/7 Theatre Organ.
+I'm using the Chimes (Glocken) stop for this organ.
+The sampleset is licensed under CC BY-NC-SA 3.0.
+The sampleset is available on the website of Lars Palo.

 **Dmitry Barsukov**